needcaffeine/vicvijayakumar.com/_content/blog/eslint-airbnb-style-guide-prettier.md

 In an upcoming second part, we are going to explore setting up accessibility plugins in ESLint so that you don't ignore the needs of disabled users.

+## Show me the code!

-As a reminder, you can [download the code for this post](https://github.com/needcaffeine/eslint-prettier-react-example) from GitHub.
+You can [download the code for this post](https://github.com/needcaffeine/eslint-prettier-react-example) from GitHub.